'Jesus And John Wayne' Explores Christian Manhood — And How Belief Can Bolster Trump

 It's a very common theme in white evangelical writing on masculinity from the 1960s really to the present — that you need to have very tough, rugged men who can protect women and children, who can protect Christianity and who can protect the American nation.
 And for the sake of protecting these vulnerable things, these precious things, really, the ends will justify the means.

-On beginnng the book with an anecdote about Donald Trump
+On beginning the book with an anecdote about Trump

 I think that the last four years have been clarifying for many evangelicals, for many observers of evangelicalism.
 When Donald Trump was elected, white evangelicals were absolutely critical to his victory.
 And for a lot of observers and for some evangelicals themselves, this seemed contradictory.
 It seemed like evangelicals had betrayed their values.
 But if you look at this longer history of evangelical masculinity and militarism, then you see that this wasn't a betrayal.
-This isn't just hypocrisy that we're seeing; this is consistent with the sort of values that evangelicals have have long held to.
+This isn't just hypocrisy that we're seeing; this is consistent with the sort of values that evangelicals have long held to.

-On white evangelicals voting for Donald Trump as a John Wayne figure
+On white evangelicals voting for Trump as a John Wayne figure

 Not all evangelicals will say that.
 But there is this strong kind of justification for their vote for Donald Trump in terms of, he is a strongman.
 He is going to protect Christianity precisely because he is not constrained by traditional Christian virtues.